 Direct-to-Film is a process that produces textile transfers.
 First, a film is digitally printed and then the design is coated with an adhesive powder.
 Afterwards, the film is “baked” and transferred onto the garment by using heat.
 This means that you don’t need pretreatment, but instead you have to use two other supplies: the DTF Xpress Transfer Film and the DTF Xpress Adhesive Powder.
 In contrast to DTG, you don’t have to use any special equipment, like a pretreatment machine.

 Note: Our R&D team dedicated a lot of time and efforts in order to find the best DTF products.
 Our goal was to attain full compatibility between DTF supplies and our current technology, so TexJet users could achieve outstanding quality prints and expand their printing spectrum.
-Keep in mind that our DTF Xpress film and powder are only compatible with the Polyprint inks powered by DuPont.
+Keep in mind that our DTF Xpress film and powder work at best with our ink solution.

 Direct-to-Film expands the printing spectrum to different textiles, as you can print on synthetics, such as light and dark polyester, nylon, as well as multiple other fabrics.
 This also broadens the application portfolio within sportswear, hats, bags, petwear, professional clothing and small clothing labels.
 It can, also, be very useful for printing logos in specific places of the garment, such as sleeves, pockets etc. This is where DTF Xpress complements DTG, as the later method is mostly suited for natural fibers such as cotton, linen and blends.
 DTG can also print successfully on light-colored polyester, with the use of a special pretreatment liquid.